Boulder08/chunknorris/README.md

 7. The encoded chunks are concatenated in their original order to a Matroska (AV1, HEVC with mkvmerge) or MP4 (HEVC with ffmpeg) container.

 ---

 ## Configuration

-You can customize **Chunk Norris** by adjusting the following settings in the script:
+You can customize **Chunk Norris** by adjusting the following settings:

-- **default_params**: Set common encoding parameters as a list.
+- **default_values**: Set common encoding parameters as a list in the script itself.
-- **base_working_folder**: Define the base working folder where the script will organize its output.
-- **presets**: Add or edit the existing presets for a set of encoder options.
-The ones you set in the preset override default ones.
-Please note that the presets x265 uses are the internal ones.
+- **presets**: Add or edit the existing presets for a set of encoder options, found in presets.ini.
+- **base_working_folder**: Define the base working folder where the script will organize its output, found in presets.ini under the **paths** section.
-- Command-line arguments: Modify encoding parameters such as preset, quality (q), minimum chunk length, and more by passing them as arguments when running the script.
+- **command-line arguments**: Modify encoding parameters such as preset, quality (q), minimum chunk length, and more by passing them as arguments when running the script.

+The priority of settings is 1) from selected preset in presets.ini, 2) from selected encoder's default settings in presets.ini, 3) default values from script.
+That is, common keys from the preset will override the default settings etc.

   **There are some ready-made film grain tables available in the av1-graintables directory.**

 ---